Advanced-SE-2023/ASE-Wiki/docs/source/frontend.rst

 Comments
 ++++++++++++++++
+This component handles comment retrieval, display, and submission for a specific post.
+It fetches comments from the API based on the provided post ID and authentication token.
+The comments are rendered as a list of cards, showing the commenter's username and their comment message.
+Users can enter new comments through an input field, and when the "Comment" button is clicked, the new comment is sent to the API and stored.

 Feed
 ++++++++++++++++
+This component handles the retrieval and rendering of a personalized feed of posts, based on the user's followed users.
+It retrieves the followed users from the API and stores them in an array.
+It also fetches posts from the API and filters them based on the user's own posts and the followed users' posts.
+The usernames, post content, and post IDs are stored in separate arrays.
+The component renders the Post UI component, passing the arrays as props to display the posts.

 Post
 ++++++++++++++++
+This component handles rendering a list of posts with expandable comments.
+It receives arrays of usernames, post content, and post IDs as props, along with a render function to customize the display of each item in the arrays.
+The component uses material-ui components such as Grid, Container, Card, Button, Typography, and IconButton to structure and style the posts.
+It also uses the Collapse component to toggle the visibility of comments when the user clicks on the expand icon.
+The component utilizes the useAuth hook to access the authentication token and user ID.
+It provides functionality for reacting to posts and posting comments using the api helper functions.
+The handleExpandClick function expands or collapses the comments section based on the post index.
+Comments are then displayed using the Comments UI component.

 Search
 ++++++++++++++++
+This component provides a search feature for user names.
+It includes a search input field, a search button, and displays search results.
+When a user enters a search term and clicks the search button, the component sends a request to the API to retrieve matching user names.
+The search results are displayed below the search field using the SearchResults UI component.

 SearchResults
 ++++++++++++++++
+This component displays the search results for user names.
+It receives an array of usernames and corresponding Cognito IDs as props.
+If there are no search results (i.e., the usernames array is empty or undefined), it displays a message indicating that there are no results.
+Otherwise, it renders a list of cards, with each card representing a search result.
+Clicking on a card triggers the goToUserPage function, which navigates the user to the user page associated with the selected result by using the Cognito ID.

 Theme
 +++++++++++++++++
+The code defines a custom theme using the Theme interface from the @aws-amplify/ui-react package.
+The theme contains overrides for different color modes.
+In this case, the color mode is set to "dark".

 Title
 ++++++++++++++++
+This component represents a title bar.
+If the user is authenticated, it displays buttons and icons for navigating to feed, user profile, and search page, as well as logout.

 UserPost
 ++++++++++++++++
+This component represents a form for users to create posts.
+It includes an input field for entering the post content and a button to submit the post.
+When the user clicks the "Post" button, an API request is made to save the post on the server.
+If the post is successful and the content is not empty, it updates the postedToday state.

 Routing Components
 --------------------

 UserRoute
 +++++++++++++++++++
+This component is used to protect routes that require authentication.
+It uses the `useAuthenticator`hook from the  @aws-amplify/ui-react library to check the authentication status.
+If the user is not authenticated, the component renders a <Navigate> component from react-router-dom.
+This redirects the user to the "/login" route.
+If the user is authenticated, the component simply renders its children.
+This allows the protected routes to be displayed.